 top of page

-My Approach
+My Approach to Counselling

-In this counselling space, all of you is welcome.
-I take a pluralistic approach, which means our work is shaped by you—your needs, values, and the ways you make sense of the world.
-Together, we can explore your inner landscape from multiple perspectives, making space for growth, understanding, and change in a way that truly fits you.
+I take a pluralistic approach to therapy, which means our work is shaped around you: your needs, values, preferences, and the ways you make sense of the world.
+Together, we explore your inner landscape from different perspectives, creating space for insight, growth, and change in a way that genuinely fits you.

-At the heart of my practice is a commitment to honesty, flexibility, and emotional safety.
-Whether you want to explore long-standing patterns, make sense of current difficulties, or simply feel more at home in yourself—I offer a non-judgmental space where all parts of you are welcome.
+Whether you want to explore long-standing patterns, make sense of current challenges, or simply feel more at home in yourself, I offer a non-judgmental, supportive space where all parts of you are welcome.

 Core Values Behind My Work